Skip to content

 #4.
 VA Education Benefits

-VA Education Benefits provide valuable education and training options eligible veterans, including financial support for undergraduate and graduate degrees, vocational and technical training, licensing and certification tests, apprenticeships, and on-the-job training.
+VA Education Benefits provide valuable education and training options for eligible veterans, including financial support for undergraduate and graduate degrees, vocational and technical training, licensing and certification tests, apprenticeships, and on-the-job training.

 What about the granddaddy of all VA education benefits?